 There’s hockey to be found throughout all five boroughs, but closer to central Manhattan, these rinks can host your New York City hockey tournament with a little extra on the side.
 Aviator Sports and Events Center in Brooklyn, aside from a rink, has 35 acres of adjoining outdoor space for events.
 Sky Rink at Chelsea Piers has top-of-the-line training equipment to take your players’ skills to the next level.

 Before you can welcome the visiting teams into your city, you have to ensure they can get there.
 Arranging transportation isn’t something all coaches have experience with — so you can help them figure it out.

-Start with the bus rentals available to your incoming teams.
+Start with the bus rentals and shuttle services available to your incoming teams.
 As coaches browse the different bus types, they’ll notice each one caters better to a particular group.
 Depending on their group size and their equipment load, the manager can narrow down their musts and choose a bus type.

 Coach bus: Do you see your team travelling in style?
 Picturing an air conditioned vehicle, plush seats, Wifi, and a bathroom at the back?
 You’re dreaming of the coach bus.
 This luxury ride is great for big rosters, long trips, and all-around memorable experiences.
 Yes, you’ll pay a little more — but it’ll be worth it for the well-rested players you’ll have upon arrival.